BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 **persistent**, **static**

-This event will teleport the Npc to the given location.
+This action will teleport the Npc to the given location.

 | Parameter  | Syntax                                                                       | Default Value          | Explanation                                      |
 |------------|------------------------------------------------------------------------------|------------------------|--------------------------------------------------|